davewsmith/django42_play/NOTES.md

 Plumbed in support for `django-dotenv` per their docs.
 Added example usage.

 Plumbed in a management command to pool sensors and save fake samples.
 Now to decide where the real polling code belongs.

+And, yay!
+We're pulling data from api.purpleair.com.
+That isn't the intent of this exercise, though it provides an excuse to do a bit more Admin customization.

+Not a fan of embedding markup in models, but that's what the Django docs suggest for some custom Admin columns.